tarak6984/W_S2_Challenge/README.md

 ## 2. Challenge Completion

 ### Working Through Challenges
 For each challenge, read the instructions within the challenge link below and write your code in the `index.html` file.
 The `index.html` file has a function labeled with the challenge number where you will write your code.
+You can ignore the rest of the files.
 - **Challenges List:**
   - [Challenge 1](./challenges/Challenge_1.md)
   - [Challenge 2](./challenges/Challenge_2.md)